-Anoxia is a temporary lack of oxygen to the brain.
-Difficulty during delivery may lead to anoxia which can result in brain damage or in severe cases, death.
+242 | Birth and the Newborn delivery may lead to anoxia which can result in brain damage or in severe cases, death.
 Babies who suffer both low birth weight and anoxia are more likely to suffer learning disabilities later in life as well.